Welcome to 6VdB

 Homework is given out at the start of each term.
 The children are given tasks to choose from within English, Maths, topic and science.
 Each task has a set number of points and there is a target number of points to achieve each term.
 Learning logs are not given out in the holidays.
 The expectations are that the children give in work that is complete, tidy, shows good effort and is completed to a high standard.
 All children are expected to complete their homework independently, although support will be given if needed.

 Children will lose time at break / lunchtimes to complete any work and will be given a warning for incomplete homework.

-There is a homework club that is run by Mrs Montgomery and Mrs McMahon on a Friday lunchtime for Year 6 children.
+There is a homework club that is run by Mrs Montgomery and Miss Camus on a Wednesday lunchtime for Year 6 children.
 This is a flexible club in which children can come along to if they feel they need extra space or time for homework or if they need to use any school resources.
 For some children, we will request that they attend the homework club on a weekly, regular basis.
 Equally, parents / carers can make this request.
 Please speak to a member of the Year 6 team if you feel this might benefit your child and we will be happy to discuss it with you.

 Keep checking the class page for updated information, news and photographs.
 There is also a Year 6 page containing photographs from morning groups and any resources the Year 6 children may need in their lessons, so please keep checking that page too.